TejaKrishnaMamidi/rsslm/cable-driven_parallel_robots/kinetostatics/6-3_cdpr/v0/post-processing/README.md

-**animate.m**
-To execute the above-mentioned file, the following files are required.
+To execute the **animate.m** file, the following files are required.
 1. data.m
 2. inputs.m
 3. posvelacc.dat